Kuret/dotfiles-wsl/README.md

 The `bin` folder contains the script `wsl-browser-bridge` which opens links on the Windows host, which does several things:
 - If the supplied path is not found on the client it will assume it is an URL and passes it to the host
 - If the supplied path starts with the `/mnt/c/` it will replace that with `C:/`
-- If the supplied path starts with anything else (like `/home/username`) it will try to copy the file referenced in the path to `C:/temp/` and pass the path to the host
+- If the supplied path starts with anything else (like `/home/username`) it will try to copy the file/folder referenced in the path to `C:/temp/` and pass the path to the host
 - Set the `BROWSER` environment variable to `wsl-browser-bridge` to set the client's default browser to this script

-_Please note that this won't work properly for opening folders or when trying to open a .html file on the host with external dependencies (images, javascript etc) since it will only copy the single file that's passed to the command._
+_Beware when trying to open a file in a big folder, it will try to copy over the whole thing to the Windows side._

 # Connecting to PostgreSQL on the Windows host

-I recommend running PSQL Portable from Windows: https://github.com/garethflowers/postgresql-portable
+On the Windows side, before running the script:
+- Install PostgreSQL on Windows however you like
+- Make sure the credentials are the defaults (postgres/postgres)
+- Obviously don't use these in a production setup

-For easy cross platform connection in a dev setup:
+**Steps below should automatically be done by the install script, don't run if the 'psql' command succeeds** For easy cross platform connection in a dev setup:
 - Make a superuser with the same username as your linux user
 - Make a default database with the same name as your linux user